Browse the Art Print Collection

-Garbell was, at some point of his career, tempted by abstraction.
-But pretty soon it exceeded the opposition between abstraction and figuration to realise the real terms of shapes, colors & rhythms.
+Alexandre Garbell was, at some point of his career, tempted by abstraction.
+But pretty soon it exceeded the opposition between abstraction and figuration to realize the real terms of shapes, colors & rhythms.
 Figuration is likely to stop at the anecdotal, Garbell research essential; He translates and transposes.

 Garbell, Alexandre Sacha (1903-1970) French was born into a Jewish family in Riga, Latvia.
 Garbell studied under Bissière at the Académie Ranson.
 Soon he was exhibiting at the most prestigious Paris Salons – the Salon des Super indépendants, the Salon des Tuilieries, the Salon Automne, and the Salon de Mai.